 Eventually, it took us five years to buy our first apartment.
 This apartment was a really good deal, but that may be no surprise because we have five years of scanning the housing market in our city.
 We had become experts in recognizing a good opportunity.
 We went to see the apartment on Friday and we laid down the offer on Monday.

 After we were able to save to pay for a house in CASH, we really were satisfied that we had been able to do this in five years.
-The apartment cost 75.000 euros (yes told you it was a good deal), which in retrospect means that during those five years we had been able to save 7.500 euros per person per year.
-Or in monthly terms: a little bit more than 600 euros per person per month.
-This sounds totally doable, right?
-We were not depriving ourselves of anything big or eating only peanut butter sandwiches.
+The property was purchased at a favorable price and we were not depriving ourselves of anything big or eating only peanut butter sandwiches.
 We were just making sure not to spend all our income each month and we would send our holiday pay and our bonuses directly into our savings account.
 If you are interested to save more, maybe you could consider setting yourself on a weekly budget.

 Saving cash for a second property as well